Parents Need to Know Their Rights Under FERPA

 Bottom line: Contact Your Representatives Today!
 Ask that FERPA be restored.
 Because….

 “Under certain conditions, the new regulations allow broader access to PII [personally identifiable information].”
 John Moran, Principle Analyst, Office of Legislative Research

-The 2011 changes were put forth to support the federal push for statewide longitudinal data systems (SLDS) and the “effective use of data.”
-The two acts of Congress tied to FERPA changes?
+Here is what happened: The 2011 changes supported the federal push for statewide longitudinal data systems (SLDS) and the “effective use of data.”
+These two acts of Congress “justified” the changes.